 Google Inc. (GOOG:US), Infosys Ltd. (INFO), International Business Machines Corp.
 (IBM:US) and the Financial Industry Regulatory Authority plan to bid on a project to build a comprehensive market oversight system for U.S. securities.

-Exchange operators NYSE Euronext (NYX), Nasdaq OMX Group Inc. and Bats Global Markets Inc. also said they would submit bids, as did high-frequency trading technology provider Tradeworx Inc., which supplies a system to the Securities and Exchange Commission that compiles information from private data streams about quotations and trades.
+Exchange operators NYSE Euronext (NYX:US), Nasdaq OMX Group Inc. and Bats Global Markets Inc. also said they would submit bids, as did high-frequency trading technology provider Tradeworx Inc., which supplies a system to the Securities and Exchange Commission that compiles information from private data streams about quotations and trades.
 The list of 31 candidates was published on the website for the so-called consolidated audit trail that the exchanges and Finra are developing.

 The audit trail, one of former SEC Chairman Mary Schapiro’s main projects, will track all securities orders and trades in the U.S. from start to completion and give the agency and other regulators a powerful system to monitor markets and reconstruct crashes.
 The exchanges and Finra said in November they would submit the plan in December 2013, eight months later than initially expected.

 “This is a milestone since the key inputs of the consolidated audit-trail plan will result from this request-for- proposal process,” Manisha Kimmel, executive director of the New York-based Financial Information Forum, a group of brokers, exchanges and vendors in the securities industry that focuses on operational and technology issues, said by phone.
 The firm that wins the bid will have a “definite impact on the CAT process from an operational angle and the fact we’re now going to get multiple perspectives on this is very positive,” she said.